ezeeera/Basic-object-oriented-programming/README.md

 DSWU 2025-2

-This repository contains assignments and practice code from the "Basic Object-Oriented Programming" course at Duksung Women's University.
+This repository contains assignments and practice code from the Basic Object-Oriented Programming course at Duksung Women's University.

 Language: Java